Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 Visit the World over 1.2 miles at Epcot

 The second part to Epcot includes the World Showcase.
-It is a walking journey around 11 national pavilions where you can experience the culture, food, and history of the countries around the lagoon.
+It is a walking journey around 11 national pavilions.
+You can experience the culture of the countries around the lagoon.
+You can also enjoy their food and history.
 Those countries include:

 • Mexico